emircajic/filemaker-webviewer-singlepage-template/README.md

 3. **Use relative units** - The WebViewer size may vary
 4. **Handle errors gracefully** - FileMaker's JavaScript engine may have limitations
 5. **Security** - Be careful with user input and data validation
+6. **Console logging** - Use console calls freely in development; they're auto-removed in production

 ## License